 Social work (M23)

-Uniquely delivered with the University of East London, our qualifying course will prepare you for a life changing career
+Uniquely delivered with the University of East London, our qualifying course will equip you with the skills, knowledge and reflective capacity to become an effective social worker

 Please note: you may see the M23 course also referred to as SCMATP904 in communications from our application system.